-- 1. Use the man command to learn about the UNIX command and less.
+- 1. Use the man command to learn about the UNIX commands more and less.
 You will see here, that in fact, less is more! - 2.
 Use the man command to learn about the UNIX commands head and tail.
 Can you create a recipe to get the first and last lines of a file? - 3.
-What does the ls -R command do? - 4.
-What does the echo command do?
+What does the ls -R command do?